 We also try not to underestimate the difficulty of the conflict problem.
 While there are important improvements that can be made over the relatively short term, it will take decades of sustained effort to produce the kind of large-scale shift to more constructive alternatives that is so desperately needed.
 Still, we believe that the long-term future of human society is ultimately dependent upon its ability to make this shift (and that successfully doing so is as important as addressing other big, long-term, social challenges like climate change and infectious disease.)
 We see Beyond intractability as a long-term project designed to promote and support this effort.

-The design of the Beyond Intractability project is summarized in the graphic to the right.
-The project takes place in the context of the large community of people who are actively seeking better ways of handling a broad range of conflict-related problems.
+Beyond Intractability has been designed to serve the large community of people who are actively seeking better ways of handling a broad range of conflict-related problems.
 In its broadest sense, this community includes anyone seeking to learn about any aspect of the field through any of the field's various learning institutions (regardless of whether they are directly associated with Beyond Intractability).

 In a narrower sense, the learning community consists of those who currently consult Consortium systems (currently over 200,000 unique visitors each month) or who might consult the enhanced system that we are trying to build.